BlaqueDevs/se-assignment-day-4-software-project-management-Esethu-Pakosi/Day4_assignment.md

-Here are the responses to the questions about software project management:

 ### 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?

 - **Timely delivery is crucial** because it ensures that the software reaches the market or is available to users as planned, which can impact revenue, user satisfaction, and competitive advantage.